The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed

 \begin{proof}[Proof of Theorem~\ref{thm:main1}] The sufficiency follows directly from Propositions~\ref{prop:gds1} and~\ref{prop:gds2}.
-The necessity is deduced by contradiction.
-Suppose $K_i\cap K_j\neq\varnothing$ but in the intersecting graph, there are neither terminated finite walks nor infinite solid walks beginning at $(i,j)$.
+Now we prove the necessity.
+Suppose $K_i\cap K_j\neq\varnothing$ but in the intersection graph, there are no terminated finite walks starting at $(i,j)$.
 By Lemma~\ref{lem:mainthm1_1}, there exists a solid walk which starts from $(i,j)$ and has length $\frac{n^2-n}{2}+1$.
-But then Lemma~\ref{lem:mainthm1_2} immediately gives us an infinite solid walk which starts from $(i,j)$.
-This is a contradiction. \end{proof}
+Then Lemma~\ref{lem:mainthm1_2} immediately gives us an infinite solid walk starting from $(i,j)$. \end{proof}